mkparan/CSC-Image-App/README.md

 A cross-platform desktop application for advanced image processing, built with **FastAPI (Python)** as the backend and **Electron (JavaScript/HTML/CSS)** as the frontend.

 Users can:
-- Upload single or multiple images
+- Upload images via drag & drop or file chooser
-- Apply operations (grayscale, blur, sharpen, thresholding, morphology, edge detection, etc.)
+- Apply operations (blur, sharpen, thresholding, morphology, etc.)
 - Preview **Original** and **Processed** images side-by-side
-- Download results individually or as a ZIP (for batch)
+- Download processed results
+- Switch between light/dark themes

 ---